Beyond the Home: New Histories of Domestic Servants

 Talks at this conferenceAdd a talk

-Papers are sought for a conference at Oxford University on 8th September 2017 that will explore the lives and experiences of servants beyond their domestic workplaces.
+This conference in Oxford on the 7th and 8th September 2017 will explore the lives and experiences of servants beyond their domestic workplaces.
 Domestic service, in its various forms, has long provided one of the most significant sources of employment for men, women and children around the world.
 Existing studies have successfully explored the servant experience in their place of work, yet contributions made by servants outside the home – to social, cultural, economic and political life – have been little explored.
-The conference will be an opportunity to explore fresh perspectives on both the history of domestic service and its impact on society at a local and global level.
+Beyond the Home will be an opportunity to explore fresh perspectives on both the history of domestic service and its impact on society at a local and global level.

-The workshop will focus on developing our ideas around these themes with a view to publishing an edited collection of papers.
+An aim of the workshop is to focus upon developing our ideas around these themes with a view to publishing an edited collection of papers.

 August 31, 2017, 9:00am BST